James Outman Player Props: Dodgers vs. Pirates

-The Los Angeles Dodgers, including James Outman (.262 on-base percentage in past 10 games, 52 points below season-long percentage), battle starter Mitch Keller and the Pittsburgh Pirates at Dodger Stadium, Monday at 10:10 PM ET.
+The Los Angeles Dodgers, including James Outman (.262 on-base percentage in past 10 games, 52 points below season-long percentage), battle starting pitcher Luis Ortiz and the Pittsburgh Pirates at Dodger Stadium, Tuesday at 9:10 PM ET.

 James Outman Game Info & Props vs. the Pirates